PagoApp/android-ravara/readme.md

 First make sure AndroidX View Binding is enabled in your app's gradle config

 Before defining a Cell we need to define a layout XML for it and a data model.
-A data model will be the class that holds all the data necesarry to build the UI.
+A data model will be the class that holds all the data necessary to build the UI.

 For this guide we'll create a basic cell that has:
 - Some text